Himanchalmalla/Himanchalmalla/README.md

 - 👋 Hi, I’m @Himanchalmalla
-- 👀 I’m interested in full stack web development and data visualitzation
+- 👀 I’m currently working as android developer
-- 🌱 I’m currently learning React, React Native, nodejs, Expressjs, mongoDB, mySQL, restAPI
+- 🌱 I’m currently shinning my knowledge on Kotlin, Compose, Java, Spring boot, mongoDB, mySQL, restAPI
 - 💞️ I’m looking for job as a software engineer
-- 📫 How to reach me himanchalmalla001@gmail.com
+- 📫you can reach me through himanchalmalla001@gmail.com

 <!---
 Himanchalmalla/Himanchalmalla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.